Shellings of Unbounded Polyhedra: Introduction

+Our main application is a shellability result in tropical geometry.
+A tropical hypersurface $\cT$ in $\RR^d$ is the vanishing locus of a tropical polynomial, i.e., the set of points where the minimum over a finite collection of affine linear functions is attained at least twice; cf.\ \cite{Tropical+Book,ETC,Mikhalkin+Rau:2018}.
+In this way, $\cT$ has a natural description as the codimension-1-skeleton of a polyhedral subdivision of the underlying space.
+The latter subdivision arises as the projection of an unbounded polyhedron in $\RR^{d+1}$ whose faces are in bijection with the cells of the subdivision.
+In this way our results on shellings of polyhedra apply (\cref{thm:hypersurface-truncation}).
+As a consequence we can strengthen an observation by Mikhalkin and Rau on the homotopy type of a tropical hypersurface \cite[Proposition 3.4.10]{Mikhalkin+Rau:2018}.

-We also look into shellability properties of tight spans of regular subdivisions, which were introduced in \cite{HJ:2008}; see also \cite[Thm 9.5.10]{Triangulations}.
-Tropical polytopes form one class of examples, via their covector decompositions.
-However, tight spans and tropical polytopes, seen as regular cell complexes, are not necessarily pure.
-This fact gives rise to the second technical difficulty that we face: for some of our results we need to discuss the generalization of shellability to nonpure complexes by Björner and Wachs \cite{BjornerWachs:1996}.
-In view of that observation, one might ask if tight spans of regular subdivisions are always (nonpure) shellable.
-But here the answer is no; we give an explicit example related to a tropical plane curve of genus two (\cref{exmp:brodsky-tightspan}).
+In our setup it is natural to further ask about shellability properties of tight spans (i.e., polyhedral duals) of arbitrary regular subdivisions.
+General tight spans were introduced in \cite{HJ:2008}, as a generalization of tight spans of finite metric spaces \cite{Isbell:1964,Dress:1984}.
+Tropical polytopes form one class of examples, via their covector decompositions \cite[\S6.3]{ETC}; the latter objects are the \enquote{tropical complexes} of Develin and Sturmfels \cite{DevelinSturmfels04}.
+Since tight spans and tropical polytopes, seen as regular cell complexes, are not necessarily pure, the generalization of shellability to nonpure complexes by Björner and Wachs \cite{BjornerWachs:1996} comes into the picture.
+However, there are nonshellable tight spans; we give an explicit example related to a tropical plane curve of genus two (\cref{exmp:brodsky-tightspan}).
 Yet in \cref{thm:collapsible} we can show that tight spans of regular subdivisions are always collapsible, and thus contractible.
-The latter property was known before; see \cite[Lem 4.5]{Hirai:2006} and \cite[Thm 10.59]{ETC}.
+Contractibility was known before; see \cite[Lem 4.5]{Hirai:2006} and \cite[Thm 10.59]{ETC}.
 Our proof is based on work of Chari \cite{Chari:2000} who showed that shellings and collapsing strategies correspond to especially well behaved discrete Morse functions in the sense of Forman \cite{Forman:1998}.